Sbagni/leaflet-challenge/README.md

 ![image data](https://github.com/Sbagni/leaflet-challenge/blob/master/3-Data.png)

-The USGS  collects a massive amount of data all over the world each day.This aim of this project was to visualise their earthquake data.
+The USGS  collects a massive amount of data all over the world each day.The aim of this project was to visualise their earthquake data.

 ![Image earthsat](https://github.com/Sbagni/leaflet-challenge/blob/master/earthquake_satellite.png)